SamuraiBuddha/mcp-orchestrator/README.md

 - [ ] Load balancing across multiple instances
 - [ ] Natural language MCP creation
 - [ ] Integration with CORTEX for AI orchestration
+- [ ] Blockchain-based memory transactions
+- [ ] Multi-agent coordination

+## The Vision

+Imagine a world where:
+- Adding a new AI capability is as simple as installing an MCP
+- Claude automatically knows how to use it
+- No more tool overload or confusion
+- Perfect routing every time

+That's what MCP Orchestrator enables.

 ## Contributing